jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/scenario/scenarioManagement/scenarioManagement.rst

 |    1.1 Scenario name. (required)
 |    1.2 Scenario description. (required)
-|    1.3 Scenario uuid(always disabled, with copy icon btn)
+|    1.3 Scenario UUID (always disabled)
 |    1.4 Access level select. (required)
+|    1.5 Chain envelope toggle.
-|    1.5 Cancel button (go to list)
+|    1.6 Cancel button (go to list)
-|    1.6 Save button (save scenario form changes). (disabled if scenario form invalid or at least one step not saved now)
+|    1.7 Save button (save scenario form changes). (disabled if scenario form invalid or at least one step is not saved)

 **2 - Step expanded panel with step form**

 |    2.1 Scenario step name. (required)
-|    2.2 Scenario destination template uuid. (required)
+|    2.2 Scenario destination template UUID. (required)
 |    2.3 Scenario destination template version. (required)
 |    2.4 Scenario step conversation rule. (required)
-|    2.5 Scenario step condition. (if true display field for condition rule). (required).
+|    2.5 Scenario step to send immediately.
-|    2.6 Scenario step form actions.
+|    2.6 Scenario step save action.

 **3 - Scenario step add button**

 How to configure particular step?
 =================================

-1. Click on "+" button near "Scenario steps" title.
-After that new form will appear
-2. Set the name of the scenario step
+1. In Scenario steps form set the name of the scenario step
-3. Fill the destination with template uuid and template version uuid of template you need
+2. Fill the destination with template UUID and template version UUID of template you need
-4. You have to enter xslt conversion rule which will create envelope after run.
+3. You have to enter xslt conversion rule which will create envelope after run.
 How to create xslt conversion rule you can find by the following link
+4. You can set checkbox "Send an envelope immediately after starting a step" if you need this action
 5. Click on "Save" icon in the right top corner of the step

-.. note:: The latest template version uuid automatically applies in the field after template uuid entered
+.. note:: The latest template version UUID automatically applies in the field after template UUID entered

-To create second, third and the rest of the following steps you have to do similar steps as above, but you will need to fill new field "source".
-Source it's two field with template uuid and template version uuid of the previous step of the scenario.
+To create second, third and the rest of the following steps you have to click on "+ Add new step" button near "Scenario steps" title.
+After that new form will appear, but you will need to fill new field "source" and may check "condition".
+Source it's two field with template UUID and template version UUID of the previous step of the scenario.

 How to edit scenario?
 =====================